david-boules/Credit-Card-Fraud-Detector/README.md

    - Explore feature importance
    - Prepare data for model building (e.g., feature scaling, handling outliers)
 3. **Phase 3**: Model Building & Evaluation
-   - Train different models (e.g., Logistic Regression, Random Forest, KNN, SVM)
+   - Train different models (e.g., Logistic Regression, Random Forest, KNN, SVM & Gradient Boosting classifiers)
      - (K-Means Clustering may be used as a baseline)
    - Use cross-validation for performance evaluation with metrics such as the following:
        - Precision